imPrathamDev/remix-markdown-blog/blogs/neural-networks-basics-blog-post.md

 date: "2023-09-18"
 slug: "neural-networks-basics"
 description: "Explore the fundamentals of neural networks, their structure, and how they form the backbone of modern artificial intelligence."
-auther: "Dr. Sarah Chen"
+author: "Dr. Sarah Chen"
 categories:
   - "Artificial Intelligence"
   - "Machine Learning"
   - "Data Science"
 thumbnail: "/public/neural-networks.png"
 ---